anggikolo11/anggikolo11/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on School Company as a Teacher.
+- 🌱 I’m currently learning Javascript & App Script from Google Workspace I'm a learner and still,

 <!--
 **anggikolo11/anggikolo11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.